blanksblanks/Coding-in-C/lab1/README.txt

 NOTES
   My code works exactly as specified in the lab.
-It reads 1 signed integer from the user, and prints the numebr in 4 different ways: a signed decimal, unsigned decimal, hexadecima, and binary.
+It reads 1 signed integer from the user, and prints the number in 4 different ways: a signed decimal, unsigned decimal, hexadecimal, and binary.
 Jae provided us with the string format specifiers to accomplish the first three print statements.
 To convert a signed integer to binary, I check if x & (1 << i), in other words if x and its i-th bit equal 1, and in that case print 1